User Guide

 floor_height_(m)

-This is used to calculate the water depth above ground floor; water depth(m) - floor height(m) = water depth above ground floor(m)
+This is used to calculate the water depth above ground floor, assuming a fixed floor height for all assets; water depth(m) - floor height(m) = water depth above ground floor(m)

 hazard_raster